Lesson plan

 Summary

-Experiments with yeast, then baking soda and vinegar show how gas is made while amish bread is made, and how they make the holes in the cake.
+Experiments with yeast, and baking soda and vinegar show how the yeast and bacteria in the starter make the bread/cake rise.

 Science content